 FACT: Private hospitals are owned and operated by not-for-profit religious and charitable institutions or commercial enterprises.
 The services we provide to patients are partially or fully subsidised from sources including private health insurance funds, the Department of Veterans’ Affairs, Medicare, the Pharmaceutical Benefits Scheme, third party insurers and patients themselves.

-|Myth: Private hospitals don’t have to meet the same safety and quality standards.
+Private hospitals meet a high standard of safety and quality